Efrem Soryawi

 Ephrem the Syrian [ኤፍሬም ሶርያዊ] lived from 306 until 373.

 According to some traditions, Efrem’s writings were introduced to the Ethiopian Church by the “Nine Saints”.
-They arrived in Axum around AD 480 and established Ge’ez as the language of worship.
+They arrived in Axum around 480 A.D. and established Ge’ez as the language of worship.

 The popular Weddase Maryam [ውዳሴ ማርያም] has been attributed to Efrem by some scholars.
 Other experts, however, argue that the transmission process was indirect, as the Weddase Maryam is very similar to the Coptic Theotokion (which in turn was influenced by Efrem’s hymns and Byzantine texts).